richardhriech/InterviewPreparation/DesignPatterns/Creational Patterns.md

 Builder lets you construct complex objects step by step.
 The pattern allows you to produce different types and representations of an object using the same construction code.

 ### The problem
+In some cases you might want to avoid creating a subclass for variations of the same class, but that can result in complicated, long constructors.
 ![[Pasted image 20240421180716.png]]
 ### The Solution